-i.
+- i.
 Obligation to classify Clients

 - a.
-An IBU providing any financial product or financial service to any person must classify that person as one of the following categories of client:
+An IBU providing any financial product or financial service to any person, except financial products and financial services mentioned in (b), must classify that person as one of the following categories of client:

-- (a) a Retail Client;
+- (i) a Retail Client;

-- (b) a Professional Client; or
+- (ii) a Professional Client; or

-- (c) a Market Counterparty
+- (iii) a Market Counterparty

+- b.
+Obligation to classify clients shall not apply for the following financial products and financial services :

+- (i) Providing credit 15

+- (ii) Opening of Savings accounts and Current accounts 16

+- (iii) Opening of Term Deposit accounts 17